 Suppliers recognise the importance of addressing environmental sustainability in their business, and continuously work to minimise the environmental impact of their operations, as much as possible.

 We seek to ensure that best practice in environmental principles, statements and metrics are incorporated in our business policies.
 We pay particular attention to ethical and sustainable sourcing, environmental performance and our relationships with our suppliers and customers.

-Our positive selection of suppliers will, where practicable, include a review of the suppliers’ objectives and actions in relation to best practices, via our detailed Supplier Evaluation Questionnaire on Sustainability.
-We hope our larger suppliers to meet a robust set of ESG criteria and we encourage and assist the adoption of best practice amongst all suppliers.
+Our positive selection of suppliers will, where practicable, include a review of the suppliers' objectives and actions in relation to best practices, via our detailed Supplier Evaluation Questionnaire on Sustainability.
+We expect our larger suppliers to meet a robust set of ESG criteria and we encourage and assist the adoption of best practice amongst all suppliers.

 Conduct business lawfully and with integrity

 Suppliers must comply with all applicable laws, regulations, and standards within the countries in which they operate and in which they carry out activities for IWG.
 Suppliers will conduct business in an honest and ethical manner.

 IWG has zero-tolerance for any form of bribery, corruption, extortion, fraud, theft, or embezzlement.
 All of IWG’s Suppliers must comply with all applicable anti-bribery laws and maintain accurate records that correctly reflect their transactions and contain no false or misleading information.